Aden Young

 Aden Young (born 30 November 1971) is a Canadian-Australian actor.
 He is best known for his portrayal of Daniel Holden in the SundanceTV drama Rectify, for which he was twice nominated for the Critics' Choice Television Award for Best Actor in a Drama Series.
-He has appeared in American, Canadian and Australian productions.
+He has appeared in American, Canadian and Australian productions and since 2024 has performed the lead role of Det.
+Henry Graff in Law & Order Toronto: Criminal Intent.

 Early life

 Young was born in Toronto, Ontario, Canada.
 His father Chip Young, an American born in Missouri, was a well-known CBC broadcaster and children's book author, as well as composer of Canadian classic 'Honky The Christmas Goose', while his mother is a nurse from Newcastle, Australia.
 His family left Toronto for Australia in 1981.
-Young attended Galston High and Australian Theatre For Young People as a teenager.
+Young attended Galston High and Australian Theatre for Young People as a teenager.